TheNathannator/PlasticBand/Docs/Instruments/6-Fret Guitar/Xbox One.md

 ### Command ID `0x22`: PS3-Style Output Reports

-This command is used to send similar output reports to what is seen on PS3 controllers.
+This command is used to send the same output reports as what is seen on PS3 controllers.

 Length: 8